Josh-Wickens/football-reactions/README.md

 - The buttons were stylised with css to make them more user friendly, such as changing colour when highlighted.
 - There is a request official status button which is a different colour to the rest of the buttons.
 I have given it a grey background to show that this is a more serious button.
 The button opens up an email for the user with prepopulated details to make it easier to write the email.
 - The follow button changes text and colour when it has been clicked.
 This is more user friendly because it will indicate if the user is following the user or not.

+## Other features

+- An error message will display to users when they try to like their own comments or posts.
+This will be shown by a red overlaytrigger when hovered over to let them know why.
+- A error message will display to non authenticated users when they try to like a post or comment.
+This will be shown by a red overlaytrigger when hovered over to let them know why.

 ## Edit and Delete